 The issue of electoralism was the main practical issue in the original split between Karl Marx and the anarchists.
 Marx advocated the formation of working class political parties which would, he hoped, break the workers from reliance on capitalist parties.
 History has not supported his electoralist strategy, if we consider the dismal record of the Social Democratic or Communist Parties or even the recent Green Parties.
 In any case, Marx was completely against voting for capitalist parties or politicians.
-(Today in the U.S., most so-called socialists are either for voting for the capitalist Democratic Party or for liberal, capitalist, third
+(Today in the U.S., most so-called the Popular Front republic was a capitalist, imperialist, state, with a colony in Morocco, and which had jailed thousands of workers and leftists.
+In practice, this was an unrealistic position, since the workers were not ready to overthrow the republic in the face of fascism.
+The leaders of the Spanish left felt (correctly) that the republic was clearly a lesser evil to the fascists.
+The leading anarchists, however, drew the conclusion from this that they should enter the Popular Front government, in alliance with the reformist Socialists, Communists, and out-and-out capitalist politicians.
+They subordinated their struggle to the capitalist state.

 There was, however, a third possible position.
 This was for the anarchist and left socialist militias to focus their forces against the fascists - until they were strong enough to overthrow the Republican state.
 Until that day, they should give military-technical support to the republic but no political support.
 Revolutionary workers must not give up their political independence from the class enemy.
 They should not join the Popular Front government, nor vote for its candidates, nor vote for its programs.
 The revolutionaries would be in political opposition.
-They should expose the vacillations and betravals of the Popular Front (which, in fact, led to the defeat of the Republic).
-They would persuade the workers, peasants, and little people of the need for a revolution, replacing the bureaucraticmilitary state with an association of workers' and popular councils - with internal democracy so that different parties and organizations could compete for influence.
+They should expose the vacillations and betrayals of the Popular Front (which, in fact, led to the defeat of the Republic).
+They would persuade the workers, peasants, and little people of the need for a revolution, replacing the bureaucratic-military state with an association of workers' and popular councils - with internal democracy so that different parties and organizations could compete for influence.
 In fact, this could have been demonstrated in one region of Spain (Catalonia) where the anarchist unions had the support of the big majority of the local workers.